 Tomato paste, a thick mixture of puréed tomatoes that is cooked down for hours, adds concentrated flavor to recipes without watering them down.
 It's typically sold in small cans or tubes next to the canned tomatoes and is a handy ingredient for soups, stews, sauces, and more.

 If you've started a recipe and realized you don't have tomato paste in your pantry or fridge, don't panic.
 Add it to your grocery list and make one of these home substitutions.

 Watch Now: How to Make Your Own Tomato Paste

-Pour the tomato mixture into a saucepan.
-Bring to a boil over medium heat.
-Continue cooking, stirring constantly, for about 8 to 10 minutes, until thickened and reduced by about two-thirds.
+You can also use a can of whole or diced tomatoes to make tomato paste.
+Blend a 14.5-ounce can of tomatoes in a blender or food processor until smooth.
+Pour the tomato mixture into a saucepan and bring to a boil over medium heat.
+Continue cooking, stirring constantly, for about 10 minutes, until thickened and reduced by about two-thirds.

 You should get about 2/3 cup or 6 ounces of tomato paste from a 14.5-ounce can of tomatoes.
 You can also use less of the canned tomatoes to make less tomato paste.
 Purée the canned tomatoes and only use half of the can, cooking for 7 to 10 minutes until reduced.
 You can set aside the rest of the purée for another use or freeze for later.

 It's worth noting that whether you make a homemade tomato paste substitution from tomato sauce or canned tomatoes that the results will not be quite as thick as real tomato paste.
 Real tomato paste is cooked for hours, reducing until it forms a thick, concentrated paste.
 These substitutions will work in a pinch, but you may want to use a little more than the recipe calls for since the flavor won't be quite as concentrated.
 Depending on the recipe, you may also want to reduce the liquid in the recipe very slightly.